vaibhavr54/ML-Model-Exporting-and-Loading/README.md

 ## 🧠 Output Example

 Model saved successfully!
-Model loaded and predicted price: ✅

 ---

 ## 📬 Contact

-Made by **Vaibhav Rakshe**
-Feel free to connect for collaboration or questions.
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/vaibhav-rakshe-7309aa2a5) or drop a ⭐ on [GitHub](https://github.com/vaibhavr54)!
 ---